Tech Me EngineerTech Me Engineer

 What are the Basic Method of Retrofitting?

-There are some techniques to used retrofit structural members which are Injection Grouting, Fiber reinforce polymer, Steel Jacketing of column, plate bonding of external part another CFRP methods.
+There are some techniques to retrofit structural members which are Injection Grouting, Fiber reinforce polymer, Steel Jacketing of columns, plate bonding of external parts other CFRP methods.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.